cpjobling/eg-247-textbook/filter_design/digital_filters.md

 +++ {"slideshow": {"slide_type": "notes"}}

 As with the Series Form Realization, the ordering of the individual filters in {numref}`fig:u72:8` is immaterial.
-But because of the presence of the constant $K$, we can simplify the transfer function expressiom by performing the partial fraction expansion after we express the transfer function in the form $H(z)/z$.
+But because of the presence of the constant $K$, we can simplify the transfer function expression by performing the partial fraction expansion after we express the transfer function in the form $H(z)/z$.

 +++ {"slideshow": {"slide_type": "subslide"}}